kubernetes/kubernetes/docs/admin/kubelet.md

       --allow-privileged=false: If true, allow containers to request privileged mode. [default=false] --api-servers=[]: List of Kubernetes API servers for publishing events, and reading pods and services. (ip:port), comma separated.
       --cadvisor-port=0: The port of the localhost cAdvisor endpoint --cert-dir="": The directory where the TLS certs are located (by default /var/run/kubernetes).
-If --tls_cert_file and --tls_private_key_file are provided, this flag will be ignored.
+If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored.
-      --cgroup_root="": Optional root cgroup to use for pods.
+      --cgroup-root="": Optional root cgroup to use for pods.
 This is handled by the container runtime on a best effort basis.
 Default: '', which means use the container runtime default.
       --chaos-chance=0: If > 0.0, introduce random client errors and latency.
 Intended for testing. [default=0.0] --cloud-config="": The path to the cloud provider configuration file.
 Empty string for no configuration file.
       --cloud-provider="": The provider for cloud services.
 Empty string for no provider.